lupyuen/lupyuen.github.io/src/rust7.md

 We could open the `apps` folder in VSCode, but __Rust Analyzer__ won't work.

 Do this instead: Open the folder _apps/examples/rust/hello_ in VSCode.
-Then Rust Analyzer will work perfectly!
-(Pic above)
+Then Rust Analyzer [__will work perfectly__](https://lupyuen.github.io/images/rust7-vscode2.png)!

 # Owned File Descriptors